Virrasakng99/My-Porject/README.md

-# My-Porject
+# DICE BATTLE
-Hii, all of my project will be posted here :) !
+This is my first Dice Project :) !